 Empirical analysis.
-Equation (1) is the empirical model of the drivers of cross-border financial positions .
+Equation (1) is the empirical model of the drivers of cross-border financial positions.
 On the left hand side, $Y{b,t}$ represents either gross cross-border claims as share of total assets of bank b during quarter-end t. (see Annex A, Table 2, column 1 for results) or gross cross-border liabilities as fraction of total liabilities of bank (column 2).
-On the right hand side, External is a vector of variables representing external conditions or push factors with lag t-j, and Domestic a vector of variables represented as the relative differential between global versus domestic counterparts, and thus can be regarded as a combination of push and pull factors.
-This group includes variable like the interest rate differential vis-à-vis the United States.
+On the right hand side, External is a vector of variables representing external conditions or push factors with lag t-j, and Domestic a vector of variables representing domestic or pull factors with lag t-j.
+There are some variables that are represented as the relative differential between global versus domestic counterparts, and thus can be regarded as a combination of push and pull factors.
+This group includes variable like the interest rate differential vis-a-vis the United States.
 Table 2 reports the results for equation (1) that exclude the domestic credit cycle variable Ccy, Table 5 reports results that include it.
 The Ccy is specified as the deviation of the banking system's credit from one-sided HP filter credit trend.

-$$Y{b,t} = a_b + \beta_1 External{b,t-j} + \beta_2 Domestic{b,t-j} + \beta_3 C c y{b,t-j} + \varepsilon{b,t} . \quad (eq.
-1)$$

-$Y{b,t}$ is either the cross border liabilities of domestic banks or PLL (second column of results in Table 2), such as bond payables, bills payables, deposits and derivatives or cross-border claims of domestic banks or PCA (first column of Table 2), including investments in debt securities, loans, and liabilities such as bond payables, bills payables, deposits, derivatives.
+$$Y{b,t} = a_b + \beta_1 External{b,t-j} + \beta_2 Domestic{b,t-j} + \beta_3 Ccy{b,t-j} + \varepsilon{b,t}. \quad (eq.
+1)$$ including investments in debt securities, loans, and liabilities such as bond payables, bills payables, deposits, derivatives.
 The two variables, PLL and PCA, do not control for valuation effect.
 A Granger causality test shows that cross-border claims and liabilities have bilateral causality, or that past movements of these two indicators help predict their future movements.
 All components are fraction of total assets and total liabilities.
-To control for credit demand that may be generated by capital flows, we include an instrumental variable on the share of cross-border loans and receivables to total bank assets in cross-border liabilities in cross-border asset position (column I in Table 2).
+To control for credit demand that may be generated by capital flows, we include an instrumental variable on the share of cross-border loans and receivables to total bank assets in cross-border liability position (column II in Table 2) and the share of cross-border deposits to total bank liabilities in cross-border asset position (column I in Table 2).